audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 ## Classical and avant garde inspiration

 The early stages of *BioShock*’s soundtrack development were highly experimental.
-Schyman was brought on board by Emily Ridgeway.
-They had worked together on *Destroy All Humans*.
-Left mostly to his own devices by Ken Levine, Schyman began sending snippets to Ridgeway as they searched for the game’s sound together.
+Schyman was brought on board by Emily Ridgeway, who he had previously worked with on *Destroy All Humans*.
+Schyman began sending snippets to Ridgeway as they searched for the game’s sound together.

 Although concept art and story details gave Schyman an insight into the world early on, it was the failed dream of Rapture that touched him most, and guided his approach to its sound.
 He recognised Andrew Ryan’s uber individualistic vision as another ideal corrupted and warped out of recognition.
 “It was tragic to me,” Schyman says.
 Fleeing fascism, communism, and theocracy, Rapture was simply free to create its own nightmare.